 - 1⅓ cups evaporated milk (315 ml, ⅓ cup per serving)

 - 1 to 2 tablespoons sweetened condensed milk ~1 teaspoon per serving, or to taste

 - a fine-meshed strainer with a clean pair of stockings tied around it optional, to get a perfectly smooth tea

 - Add 6 cups of very hot water to a pot.
 Add the tea and bring to a boil.
 Turn down the heat and simmer for 15 minutes.

-- From there, pour the tea through a fine-meshed strainer that has a clean pair of stockings tied around it.
+- From there, pour the tea through a fine-meshed strainer that has cotton cheesecloth tied around it.
 This is optional to make sure you get every last bit of tea fanning out of your drink.

 - Portion out the tea––one serving is a little over 1 cup.
 Mix in ⅓ cup evaporated milk and about 1 teaspoon sweetened condensed milk, or to taste.
 Stir thoroughly, and enjoy immediately!